 Who We Are

-For over 30 years, the Spina Bifida Resource Network (SBRN) has been serving children and adults with spina bifida and other disabilities throughout NJ and beyond.
+For over 40 years, the Spina Bifida Resource Network (SBRN) has been serving children and adults with spina bifida and other disabilities throughout NJ and beyond.
 We provide peer-led support groups and programs, educational and recreational events, financial assistance, resources and advocacy.
-Through our programs and events, we build supportive communities and empower individuals to increase knowledge, self-care, capabilities, independence and the ability to participate in school, employment and community activities.
+Through our programs and events, we build supportive communities and empower individuals to increase knowledge, self-care, capabilities, independence and inclusion in school, employment and community activities.

 To provide educational resources, social events and advocacy programs that empower people with disabilities and their allies to challenge perceptions, embrace interdependence and live their best lives.